 The kind of parents who enquire and enrol in CMC, tend to be those who are not satisfied with a conventional education; but have in mind or are searching for a higher vision of who their child can become.
 They are searching for an education that treats their child as a precious person with unique qualities, and that values the role of the parent as an important member of their child’s education team.

 CHARLOTTE MASON METHOD

-The Charlotte Mason Curriculum is a broad general and cultural education curriculum with four distinctive features that make it such a unique and highly sought after program.
+The Charlotte Mason Curriculum is a broad general and cultural education curriculum with three distinctive features that make it such a unique and highly sought after program.

 i) The Content – Q: “What is taught?”